It is a medical condition in which the whites of the eyes are characterized by high redness.

 - Irrigation with saline solution (high amounts).

-- Pain management (depending on the intensity of pain, narcotics or non-steroidal anti-inflammatory drugs).
+- Pain management (depending on pain intensity, narcotics, or non-steroidal anti-inflammatory drugs).

 Recommended for acute cases of bacterial conjunctivitis.